 Eichenberg was a touted recruit out of Cleveland St. Ignatius, which has manufactured some notable NFL players like LeCharles Bentley, Brian Hoyer, Oliver Luck, Dre’Mont Jones, and another highly-touted offensive tackle currently playing at Kentucky in Darian Kinnard.

-His recruiting stock skyrocketed after his performance in the 2016 Under Armour All-American Bowl game, where he participated against other top recruits, including Nick Bosa, Ed Oliver, McTelvin Agim, Keyshon Camp and Oluwole Betiku.
+His recruiting stock skyrocketed after his performance in the 2016 Under Armour All-American Bowl game.
+He participated against other top recruits, including Nick Bosa, Ed Oliver, McTelvin Agim, Keyshon Camp, and Oluwole Betiku.
 He earned a name for himself by routinely stopping the best of the best.

 Eichenberg had to wait until the 2018 season before he got his starting shot, sitting behind an eventual top-10 pick Mike McGlinchey for two seasons.
 Eichenberg started the season rough but improved significantly as the year went on.
 He didn’t allow a single sack and gave up just one hit on the quarterback in the final eight games of that season, including the Cotton Bowl game against Clemson.

 Eichenberg carried the momentum from 2018 into the 2019 season.
 Eichenberg did not allow a single sack all season long and held up well against top pass-rushers like Kwity Paye, Aidan Hutchinson, Chris Rumph, Victor Dimukeje, and Drake Jackson.
 Pedigree and top competition have helped the Notre Dame offensive tackle develop as a pass protector, and that shows on tape.